 Point Leo Surf Life Saving Club offers a range of different membership categories to suit the needs of all members.
 See the categories below to find which membership category is the right one for you.
 To view membership category fees click here.

-All membership categories are based on a member’s age and are calculated as at 30th September each year.
+All membership categories are based on a member’s age and are calculated as at 30th September in the year leading into the season the program commences.

 Junior Activities Member (Nipper)